bentasker/PHPCredLocker/README.md

 documentation.

 Copyright (C) 2012 B Tasker
-Released under GNU GPL V2 - http://www.gnu.org/licenses/gpl-2.0.html - All
+Released under GNU Affero GPL V3 - http://www.gnu.org/licenses/agpl-3.0.txt - All
 rights not  explicitly permitted by the license are reserved

+(Version 1 was released under GNU GPL V2, later versions are only available under the AGPL)

 ------------------------------